-'Gassed' Eagles fall short in sectional 24 semis
+'Gassed' Eagles fall short in Sectional 24 semis

-ARCADIA – It wasn’t the finale the Class 3A Frankton Eagles wanted to see.
-Nor was it the starting lineup they projected to have against Yorktown during the Sectional 24 semifinal round on Friday night.
+ARCADIA -- It wasn’t the finale the Class 3A Frankton girls basketball team wanted to see.
+Nor was it the starting lineup it projected to have against Yorktown during the Sectional 24 semifinal round Friday night.

 However, it was the reality, and without junior 6-foot standout Emma Sperry, who was sidelined due to illness, the three-time defending sectional champion Eagles’ title run came to an end, 43-35.

-The Eagles’ four seniors combined for 22 points, but the Tigers (11-11) countered with efficiency and avenged their regular-season loss to advance into tonight’s championship game with host No. 11 Hamilton Heights.
+The Eagles’ four seniors combined for 22 points, but the Tigers (11-11) countered with efficiency and avenged their regular-season loss to advance into Saturday's championship game with host Hamilton Heights.

 “We got a little sickness bug on the team that was going around.
 I had a lot of kids who got it early enough that they were able to be here, but you could tell how quickly we were getting gassed,” Frankton head coach Stephan Hamaker said.
 “It just took so much out of them.”